EU eyes warmer Cuba ties with push for new accord

 Although the EU lifted those sanctions in 2008, the normalization of relations has been tortuous because of resistance from Poland and the Czech Republic due to their own communist past.

-The EU’s Education Commissioner Androulla Vassiliou will also visit Cuba this week, a sign that high-level visits by EU officials may be resuming.
+The EU’s education commissioner, Androulla Vassiliou, will also visit Cuba on Wednesday, a sign that high-level visits by EU officials are resuming.

 The last time Havana and the EU came close to an economic cooperation agreement was in 1996, but the Europeans called off talks in the wake of the shooting down of two small U.S. planes by Cuba off its shores, killing four Cuban exiles aboard.